We want to be the trusted leader in our sector.

 Creating Shared Value Council

 The Creating Shared Value Council is an external advisory council formed in 2009.
-The Council helps ensure the sound development of long-term sustainability and positive social and economic impacts of the CSV business strategy.
+The Council helps ensure the sound development of long-term sustainability and positive social and economic impacts of Nestlé’s CSV business strategy.

 Chaired by Janet Voûte, the council comprises nine members, whose expertise spans corporate social responsibility, strategy, sustainability, nutrition, water and rural development.

 Georg is Chairman of Arabesque, a fund manager that uses self-learning quantitative models and big data to assess the performance and sustainability of globally listed companies.

-Georg is the Founder of the UN Global Compact, the world's largest corporate sustainability movement, with over 9000 corporate and 4000 noncorporate participants in more than 160 countries.
+He is the Founder of the UN Global Compact, the world's largest corporate sustainability movement, with over 9 000 corporate and 4 000 non-corporate participants in more than 160 countries.
 He is also Chairman of the VW Sustainability Council.

-Mark R. Kramer is a Senior Lecturer at Harvard Business School, where he teaches courses on Creating Shared Value and Purpose & Profit.
+Mark is a senior lecturer at Harvard Business School, where he teaches courses on creating shared value and purpose and profit.

 He is best known as the co-author of seminal articles on creating shared value, collective impact and catalytic philanthropy.

 Mark co-founded FSG, a global consulting firm that helps develop social impact strategies for many of the world’s largest foundations, corporations and nonprofit organizations.

 Bryan's career has been focused on smaller companies that are challenging larger ones primarily around the areas of product quality, sustainability and innovation.
-Previously, he co-founded Nude Skincare and Fresh & Wild natural food stores in London (now Whole Foods).
+Previously, he co-founded Nude Skincare and Fresh & Wild natural food stores in London (now acquired and rebranded as Whole Foods).